Vampire/command-framework/readme/README_template.md

 By overwriting the `Command#getAliases()` method or applying one or multiple [`@Alias`][@Alias JavaDoc] annotations the aliases to which the command reacts can be configured.
 If at least one alias is configured, only the explicitly configured ones are available.
-If no alias is configured, the class name, stripped by `Command` or `Cmd` suffix and the first letter lowercased is used as default.
+If no alias is configured, the class name, stripped by `Command` or `Cmd` suffix and / or prefix and the first letter lowercased is used as default.

 #### Asynchronous Command Execution